-Although speech and language therapists (SLTs) may help aphasia patients with their rehabilitation, there remains a clear lack of evidence-based treatments available for them to help their patients with problems of everyday talking, known as discourse.
-In addition, SLTs generally lack the expertise and confidence to effectively use the tools that do exist to help patients with discourse problems.
-These barriers prevent patients receiving the therapy that could maximise their everyday communication skills and lead to a better recovery.
+There are few evidence-based treatments available for speech and language therapists (SLTs) to help stroke survivors that have problems with everyday conversation.
+Many SLTs lack the knowledge and confidence to effectively use the tools that do exist to help stroke survivors.
+This stops stroke survivors receiving therapy that could make the best of their communication skills and lead to a better recovery.